belzecue/arlez80_godot-midi-player2/readme.md

 # Godot MIDI Player

-Software MIDI player library for Godot Engine 3.2 later
+Software MIDI player library for Godot Engine 3.3 later

 * Changes play speed.
 * Set tempo.
 * Emit on some events (tempo change, appears lyric ...)
-* Can ontrol like AudioStreamPlayer.
+* You can control like AudioStreamPlayer.

 ## Try it